Conducting industry analysis becomes very relevant, especially when you are planning to invest in a company.

 d.
 Existing loyalty to major brands

-It refers to the extent one firm exerts pressure on another firm within the industry and restrict each other’s profitability.
+It refers to the extent to which one firm exerts pressure on another firm within the industry and restricts each other’s profitability.

-If the level of competition is intense, competitors may try to eat away the profit and market share from one another.
+If the level of competition is intense, competitors may try to eat away at the profit and market share.

-Highly competitive industries generally earn low return because the cost of competition is high.
+Highly competitive industries generally earn low returns because the cost of competition is high.

 Bottomline:

-So the next time when you are planning to invest in a company, do conduct Porter’s five force model analysis to have a better understanding about the industry.
+So the next time you are planning to invest in a company, conduct Porter’s five forces model analysis to have a better understanding of the industry.

-Feel free to give your feedback by writing to us by using the comment box below.
+Feel free to give your feedback by writing to us using the comment box below.